If you don’t fast for any of the days of Ramadan, you’ll be required to pay a charitable form of compensation.

-When someone cannot fast in Ramadan and can’t make up the lost days afterwards (for example, due to ill health or pregnancy) they should then pay for someone else to be fed.
+When someone cannot fast in Ramadan and can’t make up the lost days afterwards (for example, due to ill health or pregnancy), then they should pay for someone else to be fed.
 This is known as fidyah.

-The present rate is £5 for each day that is missed.
-(This should provide one person with two meals or two persons with one meal.)
-If someone misses all the fasts of Ramadan, it would amount to £150.
+The present rate is £5 for each day that is missed (this should provide one person with two meals or two people with one meal.)
+If someone misses all the fasts of Ramadan, they would need to pay £150.

 Kaffarah is the compensation that you should pay if you deliberately miss or break a fast in the month of Ramadan without a valid reason.

 What is the required payment?